gersteinlab/MrTADFinder/README.md

 1	10687	37
 1	10690	24
 1	11123	28
+...

 The first 2 columns are indices of genomic bins, and the third column represents the contact frequency (corresponding matrix elements).
 This simple format has been widely used by mapping tools such as HiCPro.

-The mapping between chromosome and genomics bins is specified by an annotation file.
-To bin the human genome (hg19) in 40kb bin size, an annotation file in the following format is provided (see ./data/bins_file):
+The mapping between chromosome and genomics bins is specified by two annotation files.

+To bin the human genome (hg19) in 40kb bin size, an annotation file in the following format is provided (see ./data/bins_file1):

 1	chr1	0	6231
 2	chr2	6232	12311